BuilderIO/builder/examples/next-js/README.md

 ### Create an account

-Frist things first, if you don't yet have one, create a free account at [Builder.io](https://builder.io)
+First things first, if you don't yet have one, create a free account at [Builder.io](https://builder.io)

 ### To install

-`npm install --save @builder.io/react`
+`npm install @builder.io/react`

 ### Add the components and getInitialProps